-Mentors and Subject Matter Experts (SMEs) play an integral role in EPIcenter's New Energy Incubator and Accelerator.
+Mentors and Subject Matter Experts (SMEs) play an integral role in EPIcenter's New Energy Incubator and Accelerator (NEIA).
 Incubator Clients are matched with a team of Mentors and Subject Matter Experts based on their specific business needs.
 The teams are coordinated by an EPIcenter Coach.
 Together the teams provide the Incubator Clients invaluable expertise as they develop their businesses.

 Interested in becoming a Mentor or Subject Matter Expert in EPIcenter's New Energy Incubator and Accelerator?
 We are currently accepting applications (see the FAQ section for more information).
 Before starting the application, take a moment to review our expectations of Mentors and SMEs below: